Dave Sirulnick: Early life and education

 Sirulnick grew up in Teaneck, New Jersey, where he attended Teaneck High School and became involved with booking musicians such as LL Cool J, Run DMC, and Salt-N-Pepa at The Rink, a roller rink in nearby Bergenfield.
 He later attended Rutgers University.
 After graduating, he was hired as a news producer at CNN, like his father who was also a television producer.

 Career

 In 1987, he joined MTV, saying they "wanted someone to grow their news department.
 It's what I wanted my whole life: TV, music and news".
 He eventually became the executive vice president for Multiplatform Production, News and Music at MTV.
 Sirulnick's responsibilities included oversight of MTV's signature show, Total Request Live.
-Half of MTV's programming had been within his job functions.
-He was the chief architect of the MTV Video Music Awards.
+Half of MTV's programming had been within his job functions..
 In March 2015, he and others were dismissed from their positions at MTV by Viacom, the parent corporation.

 As of January 2019, Sirulnick is a partner at RadicalMedia.